PJ1288/hashicorp-vault-shortcuts/run-vault-in-docker.md

-# Instructions to run HashiCorp Vault in Docker.
+# Instructions to run HashiCorp Vault in Docker

 1. Check if Docker is installed on your system:
 ```docker --version```